taran-gill/graphql-snapshot/README.md

 ```

-[Here's](https://github.com/taran-gill/audit-graph/blob/master/test/component/index.test.js) an example of what your snapshot testing would look like.
+[Here's](https://github.com/taran-gill/graphql-snapshot/blob/master/test/component/index.test.js) an example of what your snapshot testing would look like.
 I've used the library to verify changes in my fixtures.

-To make snapshot testing easier to navigate with Audit-Graph, I used [jest-specific-snapshot](https://github.com/igor-dv/jest-specific-snapshot) for the task.
+To make snapshot testing easier to navigate with GraphQL-Snapshot, I used [jest-specific-snapshot](https://github.com/igor-dv/jest-specific-snapshot) for the task.

-You can view the snapshots resulting from the project in [this folder](https://github.com/taran-gill/audit-graph/tree/master/test/__snapshots__).
+You can view the snapshots resulting from the project in [this folder](https://github.com/taran-gill/graphql-snapshot/tree/master/test/__snapshots__).

 ## Roadmap

 There's still a _lot_ that needs to be done before I'd consider this ready for use:

-- Properly use package.json hooks for deployment
 - Consider mutations/subscriptions
 - Create documentation for API